fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ## Download and install the Infusion library ##

-1. Get the current source code from github as a [ZIP file]( https://github.com/fluid-project/infusion/archive/master.zip).
+1. Download the current source code from Github as a [ZIP file]( https://github.com/fluid-project/infusion/archive/master.zip).
-2. Unpack the zip file you just downloaded and cd into the `infusion-master` folder that results.
+2. Unzip the downloaded ZIP file and change your directory into the `infusion-master` folder that results.
 3. Install [Node.js](http://nodejs.org/download/), if it hasn't been installed.
-4. Install [Grunt](http://gruntjs.com/getting-started) globally by running `npm install -g grunt-cli`, if it hasn't been installed.
+4. Install [Grunt](http://gruntjs.com/getting-started) globally, if it hasn't been installed.
+For Windows, you can run `npm install -g grunt-cli` as Administrator.
+For Mac OSX, you can run `sudo npm install -g grunt-cli`.
-5. Make your own custom build by running the `grunt` command in the Terminal.
+5. Create your build by running the `grunt` command in the Terminal.
+If you would like to customize your build, you can create a custom build by running the `grunt custom` command in the Terminal.
 See the [README.md](https://github.com/fluid-project/infusion/blob/master/README.md#how-do-i-create-an-infusion-package) file for instructions on how to make a custom build of Infusion.
-6. The grunt command will create a zip file in the `infusion-master/products` folder.
-Unzip the file and move the resulting `infusion` folder to a convenient location for your development purposes, likely in a `lib` folder in your site hierarchy.
+6. A ZIP file will be created in the `infusion-master/products` folder.
+Change directory to your preferred location for your development purposes and unzip the ZIP file in that directory, resulting in the folder: `infusion`.
+Once the resulting ZIP file is relocated, the other files in the `infusion-master` folder can be safely deleted.
-7. This `infusion` file will include a single file containing all of the JavaScript you need: `infusion-all.js` or if you made a custom build: `infusion-custom.js`.
+7. This `infusion` folder will include a single file containing all of the JavaScript you need: `infusion-all.js`.
+If you made a custom build, the file is named `infusion-custom.js`.
 You will later link to this file in the headers of your HTML files.

 ## Prepare your page ##

 ### The Sliding Panel ###

 The UI Options component includes HTML templates for all the controls, so you don't need to create any HTML for them.
-You only need to add a small amount of markup to the top of your page to tell UI Options where to render itself.
+You only need to add a small amount of markup to the top of your webpage to tell UI Options where to render itself.

-Add the following markup as the first thing within your `<body>` tag:
+Add the following markup at the very beginning within your `<body>` tag to your page html:

 ```html
 <div class="flc-prefsEditor-separatedPanel fl-prefsEditor-separatedPanel">